 On Jan.
 26, 2017, following a public procurement process, the CRA board voted to negotiate a Purchase and Sale Agreement (PSA) with NAP for the redevelopment of the Firestone and Bloxham Annex parcels.
 On March 23, 2017, the CRA board approved the terms of the PSA and agreed to sell the parcels to NAP at a price of $4.28 million.

-NAP will invest in extensive studies to develop a more detailed and accurate understanding of the cost and marketability of the proposed development.
-Tasks to be completed during this investigative period include:
+NAP invested in extensive studies to develop a more detailed and accurate understanding of the cost and marketability of the proposed development.
+Tasks to completed during this investigative period included:

 Physical, Design and Cost Review:

 - Complete soils investigation including over 68 soil borings to a depth of 40 – 50 feet to design the foundations and subterranean garages

 - Phase One ESA (Environmental Site Assessment), including lead paint and asbestos

 - Structural analysis of the existing buildings including the Firestone and Bloxham Annex Buildings

 - Tree survey of each tree and procurement of an arborist’s opinion of each large live oak

 - Complete impact fee analysis including transportation, utility and schools

 - Concurrency evaluation including traffic studies and utility analysis

 - Energy audit including gas and electric